← Heimdall Docs

 Key properties

-• id - Unique identifier (prefixed with usr_)
+• id - Unique identifier (UUID)

-• email - Unique within the App
+• username - Unique username

 • display_name - Human-readable label